craftingcity/The-Known-World/An Ode to My Love.md

 I hope that I get to say that again in a year, and again in another, and forever beyond that.

 You make me so comfortable and happy, in my own body, in my own mind, and in my life outside myself!
-You are the smartest person I know, and I am the luckiest woman in the world to know you and spend my time with you.
+You are the smartest person I know, and I am the luckiest woman in the world to spend my time with you.
 In your eternal wisdom, you've chosen to keep me around, and I am so very happy you have.